8 Things Every Pre-Purchase Inspection Should Cover in Montreal

-When buying a home in Montreal, your pre-purchase inspection is your last line of defense against costly surprises.
+When buying a home in Montreal, your pre-purchase inspection is a key step for an informed decision.
 Here's what a thorough inspection must cover.

 1. Foundation Integrity